Variational Wasserstein Barycenters with c-Cyclical Monotonicity

 Here $\rm{Tr}(\cdot)$ denotes the trace of a matrix.
 When $\rm {BW_2^2-UVP} \approx 0 \%$, $\nu$ is a good approximation of ${\tilde{\nu}}$.
 In the case of $\rm {BW_2^2-UVP} \geq 100 \%$, the approximation $\nu$ is undesirable.

 The results of 3 randomly generated multivariate Gaussians in varying dimensions $D$ are shown in Table 2.
-In our method VWB, we consider $L^2$-norm regularization as well as in \cite{li2020}.
-We can find the estimation errors of VWB with $L^2$-norm regularization are lower than those of other methods in all cases.
-These results imply our method can make good approximations of the Wasserstein barycenters.
-The estimation error of VWB with $L^2$-norm regularization shows a slow rate of growth with respect to dimension compared with other methods CRWB and SCWB.
-In particular, CRWB does not scale well to higher dimensions.
+We can find that the estimation errors of \baby are lower than those of other methods in all cases.
+These results imply that \baby can make good approximations of continuous Wasserstein barycenters, in particular for high-dimensional cases.
+To further demonstrate the effectiveness of $c$-cyclical monotonicity regularization, we give the result of the ablative version of \baby, namely VWB, which computes the barycenters based on the original regularized objective (\ref{rwb}) without this regularization.
+We see that \baby is significantly better than VWB.
+This result directly indicates the positive impact of $c$-cyclical monotonicity.
+On the other hand, VWB outperforms CRWB, which shows the effectiveness of the variational distribution.
+Because the main difference between VWB and CRWB is that VWB introduces a variational distribution to represent the barycenter instead of a fixed prior in CRWB.

-\paragraph{\textbf{Convergence}} We show the convergence curves of VWB with $L^2$-norm and entropy regularization and closely related method CRWB at $D$= 4 and 8 within 80 seconds in Figure 3.
-We can observe that VWB with $L^2$-norm converges faster to the true value in both settings than other two methods.
-In particular, we find that the convergence rate of CRWB fluctuates very flatly.
-The reason is that CRWB fixes a prior as the approximation of the barycenter at the beginning and only optimizes the dual variables using samples from the prior.
-This result demonstrates that the choice of the prior directly influences the performance of CRWB.
-On the other hand, VWB with entropy regularization is less stable since there is an exponential term causing overflow.
+\paragraph{Convergence.} Figure \ref{Fig3} shows the convergence curves of \baby with quadratic and entropy regularization at $D$=128 and 256 within 25000 iterations.
+Though the optimization over $\nu'$ is not convex, we can see that \baby can converge to a local optimum.
+Besides, the empirical results show that quadratic regularization is more stable than entropy regularization, since there is no exponential term causing overflow.